cquiroz/scala-java-locales/README.md

 Locales and the CLDR specifications are vast subjects.
 The locales in this project are as good as the data and the interpretation of the specification is.
 While the data and implementation has been tested as much as possible, it is possible and likely that there are errors.
 Please post an issue or submit a PR if you find such errors.

-In general the API attempts to behave be as close as possible to what happens on the JVM, e.g. the numeric system in Java seems to default to `latn` unless expilcitely requested on the locale name.
+In general the API attempts to behave be as close as possible to what happens on the JVM, e.g. the numeric system in Java seems to default to `latn` unless explicitly requested on the locale name.

 ## Demo

-TODO
+A very simple sample project is available at [scalajs-locales-demo](https://github.com/cquiroz/scalajs-locales-demo)

 ## Dependencies

-`scalajs-java-locale` explicitly doesn't have any dependencies.
+`scalajs-locales` explicitly doesn't have any dependencies.
 The `sbt` project has some dependencies for code generation, in particular [treehugger](https://github.com/eed3si9n/treehugger) but they don't carry over to the produced code

 ## License

 Copyright &copy; 2016 Carlos Quiroz

-`scala-locales` is distributed under the
+`scalaj-locales` is distributed under the
 [BSD 3-Clause license](./LICENSE.txt).